 Then follows the Date and Time in the format of DDTTTTZ.
 So, the date in two digits, followed by the Zulu (UTC) time in four digits.
-The time is always referenced in Zulu no matter what time zone you are in.
+The time is always referenced in Zulu, regardless of what time zone you are in.
 For example: 032050Z = The 3rd day of that month, 20:50Z or 8:50PM UTC time.
 If this is followed with AUTO, it means that the weather station is publishing the METARs without any intervention or checks by a human controller.

 The letters VRB can replace the direction to say it is blowing in a variable direction.
 After the wind, there can be two directions with a V in between if a strong variable wind is blowing.
 240V350 means the wind is varying between 240 degrees and 350 degrees.

-If there is a minimum visibility in a certain direction, this will come next as the same format as the prevailing distance but with a direction afterwards in letters, for example 1500NW will mean that in the northwest direction it is down to 1500m.
+If there is a minimum visibility in a certain direction, this will come next in the same format as the prevailing distance but with a direction afterward in letters, for example, 1500NW will mean that in the northwest direction it is down to 1500 m.

 RVR is the final option, which shows the distance you can see down a runway in meters.
 It will be in the format of the runway designator/meters, and can have a D, N or U to show its decreasing, staying the same or going up, such as R28L/1000D.